AnalogStudiosRI/as-api/README.md

 ## Environment Configuration / Deploying

 ### App Deployment
-The application expects that the as-api.phar, .htaccess, controller.php to be deployed in the webroot.
+The application expects the following files to be deployed to the webroot
+* as-api.phar
+* .htaccess
+* controller.php

 ### App Config (ini)
 `config-bootstrap.ini` contains the initial configuration needed for the application, and should be deployed in the